RazzM13/LSW/WHITEPAPER.md

 ## Caches
 A cache is the basic unit of data within LSW, it comprises of a data property and a metadata property.
 The data property acts as a container for structured data that is formatted according to a predefined schema; the previously mentioned schema pertains to the metadata property of the cache, more specifically to the value of it's `type` key.

-Upon the creation of a cache, the metadata property members are initialized and the following become immutable: `id`, `type`, `created_at`.
+Upon the creation of a cache, the metadata property members are initialized and the following become immutable: `id` and `created_at`.
 For a full description of the metadata property members, please consult the following table:

 Key         | Description of Value
 ----------- | --------------------